-The President is responsible for chairing the Assembly, the Board of Directors and coordinating the work.
+The President is responsible for chairing the Assembly, the Board of Directors and coordinating the meeting.
 The President has an honorary role and has no operational powers.

-The Association is governed by two Vice-Presidents which the Board of Directors accredites legal representation of the Association and the role of national and international representation and coordination of the activities of the Association.
-The Vice-Presidents are delegated to perform all acts considered useful and necessary for the activities of the Association and to establish the necessary actions to implement the annual program of social activities.
+The Executive Vice-President is delegated to perform all acts considered useful and necessary for the activities of the Association and to establish the necessary actions to implement the annual program of activities.

-The Vice-Presidents are assisted and supported in its functions by the Secretary General.
-The nomination of Secretary General is proposed by the Vice Presidents but appointed by the Board.
-The Secretary General oversees the technical and financial activities of the Association and is responsible for the implementation of the resolutions of the Board of Directors and the directives of the Vice-Presidents.
-The Secretary General accomplishes every necessary act and subsequently reports to the designated Vice-President who is responsible for coordination and supervision of the of the activities of the Association.
-The Board or the Vice-Presidents may furthermore delegate more powers to the Secretary General for performance of specific resolutions, from time to time adopted by the Board of Directors, or in general any power associated to the implementation, coordination, execution and the success of projects approved by the Board in order to achieve the objectives of the Association.
+The Board or the Vice-President may furthermore delegate more powers to the Secretary for performance of specific resolutions, from time to time adopted by the Board of Directors, or in general any power associated to the implementation, coordination, execution and the success of projects approved by the Board in order to achieve the objectives of the Association.

-The Board of Supervisors, appointed by the Board of Directors, expresses non-binding opinions on the projects and the goals of the Association.
+The Scientific Advisory Committee, appointed by the Board of Directors, expresses non-binding opinions on the projects and the goals of the Association.
 It periodically assesses projects and initiatives undertaken by the Association and assesses the results of a project and gives an account of it by means of a special report or hearing.

 The assets of the Association are indivisible and consist of: